 In order to evaluate a prospective student’s skill level and potential, we start by giving the interested rider an evaluation lesson.
 This private, one-on-one assessment allows the school to better accommodate the student.
 If the rider has ridden before and/or shows sufficient ability, the instructor will work on placing that rider in a group lesson appropriate to their skill level.
 If the rider has never ridden before, or is not yet ready for a group lesson, the instructor will find a suitable time for the rider to continue with private sessions.
 Once the student is comfortable, they will be worked into a group lesson suitable for them.
 Group lessons are kept small, typically no more than four or five riders.

 Please make sure that Stillmeadows has a release form signed and on file before mounting the horse!
 New students/parents should arrive at least thirty minutes early in order to take care of the necessary paperwork.
+In order for us to prepare for your assessment lesson, please complete the New Rider Information Form.

 - Hard soled shoes that come past your ankle with a small heel.
 Paddock boots are preferred.
 Tall boots are not recommended for beginner riders.
 Sneakers, hiking boots, and high heeled dress type boots are not permitted.